cmanning00/Age-and-Gender-Prediction/README.md

 The total number of photos in this dataset is 26,580 from 2,284 different subjects.
 The images are of people from various different age groups which have been segmented into 8 different categories (0-2, 4-6, 8-13, 15-20, 25-32, 38-43, 48-53, 60+).

 There are various files you can download from the data source.
-The file relevant to this project are:
+The files relevant to this project are:
 * **faces.tar.gz**
 * **fold_0_data.txt - fold_4_data.txt**